michhar/flask-simple-user-assignmet/README.md

-# Python/Flask sample for generating DSVM logins
+# A Web App for Distributing Logins to JupyterHub Running on an Azure VM

 This will have two parts:  1) Deploying a multi-user Azure Data Science Virtual Machine (DSVM) with Ubuntu 2) Setting up a web app based on Flask for handing out user logins to a VM with Jupyterhub.
 The final product is handy for workshops where Jupyter and a custom setup is needed.